Cincinnati Financial Corporation (CFC) serves up a whole

 CFC revenue, which has been on the rise for the past five years,

-premiums.
-Additionally, gains in excess and surplus lines and life
+gains in excess and surplus lines and life insurance sales

 Due to the company's growing revenues, net income has also been

-from operations increased 10% to $873 million that year.
+from operations increased 2% to $1.1 billion that year.

 Going forward, the company plans to wring more profit out of